ballerina-attic/ballerina-bridge/lang-ext/spring-boot-transaction/README.md

           SpringApplication.run(new Class[]{BookingService.class, TransactionCallbackService.class}, args);
       }
   ```
-Note: With current implementation, user needs to register register callback
+Note: With current implementation, user needs to register callback
 service manually.
 We are working on automatically register when registering
 other services.